SirensOfTitan/regulated/README.md

 Generate a Personal Access Token on Airtable, and then add that entry to `.env.local` as `AIRTABLE_KEY=the_key_you_created`.

+Install `node` and `pnpm` via Homebrew or your other favorite option.
+Then `npm install` the local dependencies.

 ## Getting Started

 First, run the development server: